Making MBC Count

 Without this data to mine, we cannot truly understand MBC.
 We don’t know precisely what solutions to offer or where to push for change to improve outcomes and improve survival.

 It’s taken me a while to understand this challenge.
 After all, we’re tracked a lot in daily life through our digital footprint – we live in a world where “Big Brother is always watching” has morphed into “Alexa is always listening.”
 We provide a healthcare number at the doctor and everything is captured in our file at each visit.
 But the individual electronic health records aren’t connected to the registries at cancer centres, which feed stats about cancer up the chain to national and global cancer statistics.
-Many of the details we need know aren’t captured.
+Many of the details we need to know aren’t captured.
 Most cancer registries around the world collect information about initial cancer diagnosis and mortality but do not document recurrences, which represent the majority of MBC cases.

 We’ve done some fact-finding around this issue, including calls with national stats departments, provincial cancer agencies, and drug manufacturers, and zooms with leading medical oncologists.
 The issues are known and some solutions being discussed.
 We need to get noisy about it to help push people along.
 Because even in a pandemic, we cannot stop pushing for progress for MBC by Making MBC Count.
 In fact, the pandemic makes collecting more robust MBC data more urgent.